 But Gideon remembered something vitally important: the victory over the Midianites didn’t come because of Gideon’s strength or cunning.
 It came because of God’s good pleasure.
 And for Israel to have continued success over her enemies, they would have to submit to the Lord’s leadership, not Gideon’s.

 At first, Gideon seemed to understand the corrupting influence of power, so he declined the offer to become Israel’s king.
 Sadly, the temptation became too great, and he eventually started to act like a king anyway.
-He makes an ephod for himself— the holy breast piece that only the priest was supposed to wear, and names his son Abimelech, which is Hebrew for “My Father is King.”
+He made an ephod for himself— the holy breast piece that only the priest was supposed to wear, and named his son Abimelech, which is Hebrew for “My Father is King.”
 Real subtle, Gideon.

 Gideon started well and ended poorly.
 His story is the story of the Israelites told in miniature.
 Almost as soon as they entered the Promised Land, they forgot the one that got them there.